Top Things to Think About Before Installing a Pool

 Why should you install a swimming pool?

 As with any big construction project, you need to determine the reason why you want a swimming pool on your property.
 You need to be clear about its purpose because that will be a big deciding factor in choosing the shape, depth, and size of your dream pool.
 Are you going to use it for laps, recreation, or for relaxing?
-Are you going to install it for your children or do you just want to increase the resell value of the property?
+Are you going to install it for your children to enjoy or do you just want to increase the resell value of the property?

 How much is your budget?